-Both っぱなし and ~まま are used to express a constant or continuous action or unchanging state or event.
-Depending on the context they can be used interchangeably but the grammar required is different for each.
+Both っぱなし and 〜まま are used to express a constant or continuous action, or an unchanging state or event.
+Depending on the context, they can sometimes be used interchangeably, but the grammar and nuances required for each are different.

 【Verb: Stem】っぱなし